AR

 (2) Each witness must be sworn or affirmed by the Presiding Commissioner and be subject to examination and cross-examination as well as questioning by Commissioners.
 The Presiding Commissioner may limit questioning in a manner consistent with the law.

-(a) The parties to a proceeding shall make every reasonable effort to stipulate all relevant and nonprivileged facts to the fullest extent to which a complete or qualified agreement can or fairly should be reached.
+(a) The parties to a case shall, in good faith, make every reasonable effort to stipulate all relevant and nonprivileged facts to the fullest extent to which a complete or qualified agreement can or fairly should be reached.

-(b) The Commission may make a decision based on stipulated facts.
+(b) The Commission may decide a case based on stipulated facts.

 (a) The Presiding Commissioner shall admit relevant evidence, including hearsay, if it is probative of a material fact in controversy.